Bankipur Assembly constituency

 Bankipore or Bankipur Assembly constituency is one of 243 constituencies of legislative assembly of Bihar.
 It is a segment of Patna Sahib Lok Sabha constituency.
-In 2015 Bihar Legislative Assembly election, Bankipur will be one of the 36 seats to have VVPAT enabled electronic voting machines.
+In 2015 Bihar Legislative Assembly election, Bankipur was one of the 36 seats to have VVPAT enabled electronic voting machines.
+This Constituency and seat is dominated by Kayastha Caste.

 Overview

 Bankipore comprises Ward Nos.
 4, 5, 7 to 13 & 15 in Patna Municipal Corporation of Patna Rural CD Block.

+The constituency has a preponderance of voters belonging to Kayastha in population, in this constituency.